Scott Flagel, MS

 As one of our resident CVRTs and with 36 years of vision rehabilitation expertise, Sue instructs our vision impaired clients in compensatory skills and use of assistive technologies.
 She addresses broad rehabilitation goals while identifying the specific needs of our sight impaired clients.
 Sue teaches Activities of Daily Living Skills to adult individuals and groups.
 She will lead participants in safely and independently managing their home environment and personal needs.
 These skills include: sensory awareness, self-advocacy, caring for and labeling clothing & food, identification & management of money and medication, preparing simple meals, and accessing printed materials using optical aids.

-Sue started her career assisting the sigh impaired as the bus driver and “Jill of All Trades” at a new Center started by blind people to help one another.
+Sue started her career assisting the sight impaired as the bus driver and “Jill of All Trades” at a new Center started by blind people to help one another.
 As that Center grew, so did Sue’s opportunities to greatly advance her education and still work with her clients.
 In 2013 Sue had the good fortune to join the Lighthouse of Collier team.

 Sue is a graduate of University of South Florida and has a Master of Science degree from Florida State University.